Geeksltd/Olive/docs/Api/ApiClient.md

      * Yes?
 Return from cache.
      * No?
 Throw the exception.

-### CachePolicy.CacheOrFreshOrFail
+#### CachePolicy.CacheOrFreshOrFail
- Choose this if your priorities are:
- 1. Fastest response
- 2. Minimum crashing,
- 3. Not the most up-to-date response.
+This is the fastest option, and is the least likely to crash.
+Use this if you can tolerate response data that may not be up-to-date.

 This is how it works: